CSCI-150-LAB/Team7Repo/Wiki.md

 1. NFR1: Account Security
     - Description: Passwords for all user accounts will be hashed.
-    - Reasoning: To ensure accounts are not breached, passwords would need to be stored securely on the database.
+    - Reasoning: To ensure accounts are not breached, passwords would need to be stored securely on the database (Authentication).

-2. NFR2: UI Responsiveness
-    - Description: The UI of the application should be prompt, taking no longer than 0.5 seconds to carry out an action.
-    - Reasoning: For optimal interaction with the application, the UI must be responsive.

-3. NFR3: OS compatibility
+2. NFR2: OS compatibility
     - Description: All features of the application should be accessible from any browser.
     - Reasoning: Students may have Windows or MacOS devices, so the application must run well on both platforms.

-4. NFR4: Screen Size compatibility
+3. NFR3: Screen Size compatibility
     - Description: The display of the application needs to be versatile to adapt to screen sizes of all devices.
     - Reasoning: Students may use their phones or their laptops to access this site, so various screen sizes should be compatible with the display.

-5. NFR5: User Role Preservation
+4. NFR4: User Role Preservation
     - Description: The software will not allow the role of the user (i.e., student, instructor, administrator) to be changed.
-    - Reasoning: This will prevent attackers from attempting to change the role of a user account to elevate their capabilities.
+    - Reasoning: This will prevent attackers from attempting to change the role of a user account to elevate their capabilities (Authorization).

-6. NFR6:

 ## 4. Prioritization